Slikk Muzik - Multi Platinum Producer | Ariana Grande | Baby Face | Lecrae |

 I think anything can be an instrument you know.
 So it starts out with the idea in your ear.
 So the studio for me just pretty much brings everything to life.

 What are some of the problems you face when you receive tracks from artists you didn’t record?

 Normally like the most common problem that I ever get when it comes to people sending me vocals is if they're like distorted or the quality of the vocal don't match with a chorus and a verse.
 Different microphones.
+Or not using a real studio microphone.
 That's normally the most common problem I get.